pmochine/Laravel-Report/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to hello@brianfaust.me.
-All security vulnerabilities will be promptly addressed.
+If you discover any security related issues, please don't email me.
+I'm afraid 😱. avidofood@protonmail.com

 ## Credits

+Now comes the best part! 😍
+This package is based on

 - [Brian Faust](https://github.com/faustbrian)
 - [All Contributors](../../contributors)